Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional magnets: Introduction

-Indeed, inelastic neutron scattering (INS) has provided evidence of a gap of a few meV at the Dirac points in the spin-wave spectrum of thick CrI$_3$ samples~\cite{Chen:2018}.
-While the existence of multiple magnon states at the center of the BZ has been confirmed by (magneto-) Raman spectroscopy \cite{Jin:2018, McCreary:2020, Cenker:2020} the nature and very existence of a gap at the zone border is still controversial.
-Early suggestions quite naturally explained the occurrence of this gap in terms of SOC-enabled inversion-symmetry-breaking exchange interactions, such as second-nearest-neighbor Dzyaloshinskii-Moriya (DM)~\cite{Chen:2018} or first-nearest-neighbor Kitaev (K)~\cite{Lee:2020}.
+Indeed, inelastic neutron scattering (INS) has provided evidence of a gap of a few meV at the Dirac points in the spin-wave spectrum of quasi-2D CrI$_3$ samples~\cite{Chen:2018,Chen:2021}.
+While the existence of multiple magnon states at the center of the BZ has been confirmed by (magneto-) Raman spectroscopy \cite{Jin:2018,McCreary:2020,Cenker:2020} the nature and very existence of a gap at the zone border is still controversial.
+Early suggestions explained the occurrence of this gap in terms of SOC-enabled inversion-symmetry-breaking exchange interactions, such as second-nearest-neighbor Dzyaloshinskii-Moriya (DM)~\cite{Chen:2018,Chen:2021} or first-nearest-neighbor Kitaev (K)~\cite{Lee:2020}.
 While this scenario has received support from itinerant-electron models based on tight-binding Hamiltonians~\cite{Costa:2020}, the robustness of these conclusions is as strong as the reliability of the semiempirical SOC and screened Coulomb repulsion parameters on which they are based.
-Moreover, the direct estimation from first-principles of the anisotropic exchange couplings has yielded quite diverse results according to the details of the downfolding methodology~\cite{Soriano:2020}, with the more recent calculations pointing towards very weak~\cite{Kvashnin:2020}, if not negligible~\cite{Pizzochero:2020}, DM/K interactions, thus further questioning their role in the opening of the observed gap.
-Different mechanisms are therefore being explored, including \emph{e.g.}~correlation-induced asymmetries of the interlayer couplings, which however would not hold in the monolayer limit~\cite{Ke:2021}.
+Moreover, the direct estimation from first-principles of the anisotropic exchange couplings has yielded quite diverse results according to the details of the downfolding methodology~\cite{Soriano:2020}, with the most recent calculations pointing towards very weak~\cite{Kvashnin:2020}, if not negligible~\cite{Pizzochero:2020}, DM/K interactions, thus further questioning their role in the opening of the observed gap.
+Recently, \emph{ab initio} calculations of magnetic excitations in CrI$_3$ have confirmed the weak nature of SOC-induced anisotropies in monolayer CrI$_3$~\cite{Olsen:2021} and underlined the relevance of interlayer interactions in bulk CrI$_3$~\cite{Ke:2021}.
+The authors of the present work have recently shown by means of relativistic calculations based on time-dependent density-functional perturbation theory (TDDFpT) that, while SOC is the primary cause of the gap, its combination with inter-layer interactions may more than double its actual width, so accounting for more than 50\% of its experimental estimate~\cite{Gorni:2023}.
+In order to fathom the nature of this discrepancy, it is crucial to assess whether other microscopic mechanisms might be at play in the gap opening.